 The first Ford car was originally designed to run on fuel made from Hemp and the plastics were also made from Hemp.
 Hemp plastic is 10 times stronger than steel and doesn't bend or buckle like steel.
 Plastic today is half oil from the ground, half chemicals.
 Hemp plastic is bio-degradable unlike the plastic we use now.
 There are many kinds of Hemp plastic; from standard plastic reinforced with Hemp fibers, to 100% Hemp plastic made from Hemp oil.
 Hemp fibers make the plastic stronger and lighter.
 Now we have carbon fiber to replace what Hemp plastic used to do.

-New uses for Hemp are being discovered often.
-Today body builders are switching to Hemp protein powder because it is pure with no chemicals.
-Hemp protein is generally the left overs from pressing the oil out of the Hemp seeds.
-The oil is pressed out of the seeds using “cold press” technology, this way, the oil and it nutrients are preserved.
-Currently many manufactures of seed oil (soybean) use chemicals to extract the oil.
+manufactures of seed oil (soybean) use chemicals to extract the oil.
 Houses are made from Hemp hurd (the inner core of the stalk) and lime to produce a concrete like wall structure.
 Sound proofing and fire retardant insulation can be made from Hemp fibers.
 Hemp is also made it’s way into the high performance sports car manufacturing.
 The Lotus Elise body panels are being made out of Hemp fiber because the material is light weight and strong.

 Hemp seeds contain all of the necessary components for human life.
 Hemp is high in protein and contains all nine of the essential amino acids.
 Hemp is rich in Omega fatty acids and contains vitamin E and trace minerals.
 Every part of the Hemp plant is edible, the leaves and stems, the flowers and seeds.
 Consuming Hemp oil is the best way to get all of the benefits from the plant.

 Hemp is the most non-toxic plant on Earth.
 Hemp oil is the best natural moisturizer there is.
 I have used Hemp oil as a moisturizer myself.
-The main benefit I noticed was that Hemp oil seems to lift dead skin off of healthy skin, with no need to exfoliate the skin as Hemp does it all for you.
+The main benefit I noticed was that Hemp oil seems to lift dead skin off of healthy skin, with no need to exfoliate the skin as the oil does it all for you.
 Hemp oil is a natural anti inflammatory and a natural antibiotic when consumed orally.
 When Hemp oil or Hemp Hearts are consumed on a daily basis it can help with a variety of health problems.

 Below is a short list of aliments that Hemp/Cannabis have a beneficial effect on...